-Pharaoh Akhenaten: A Different View of the Heretic King
+Pharaoh Akhenaten: An Alternative View of the Heretic King

 Amenhotep IV, also known as the Pharaoh Akhenaten, was destined to be remembered for his attempt at a religious conversion of ancient Egypt; one that saw the old gods put aside and replaced by a single god, the Aten.